Working on the Road

 Generally, full road closures are not issued in the Selwyn District except for events or where works in the road corridor cannot be carried out in a way that safely maintains minimally one open lane as per CoPTTM.

-If you require a road closure, it is recommended that you contact the corridor manager in the first instance at firstname.lastname@example.org
+If you require a road closure, it is recommended that you contact the corridor manager in the first instance.

 In some situations, a global CAR with a generic TMP may be issued to a contractor.
 A global CAR may be issued for repetitive, similar, low risk works that can occur in a one day shift that have similar or simple TTM requirements.
 The global CAR is issued is at the discretion of the corridor manager and will take into account the nature of the works it is to be used for among other factors.

 To apply for a global CAR in the Selwyn District, please contact the corridor manager for more information.

 Currently, there are no fees associated with the corridor management process.

 Corridor Manager Contact